 This document proposes a technical change to 11bf spec to fix a bug that is related to the SBP setup procedure.

 R0: initial version on June 29, 2023.

+R1: revised version on July 8, 2023, made the added field reserved in SBP Response frame.

+R2: revised version on July 12, 2023, made changes to discussions and proposed draft texts.

 Discussions

-The current design in the SBP procedure makes every sensing responder transmitter, or receiver, or both transmitter and receiver, which is a very strong constraint that can limit the performance for the application and also use cases.
+The current design in the SBP procedure makes every sensing responder transmitter, or receiver, or both transmitter and receiver, which is a strong constraint that might limit the possible use cases.

-The channel characteristics in the uplink and downlink are different, and the hardware designs of the AP and the non-AP STA also capture different CSIs.
-In a normal TB case, the AP, representing the application, can suggest the role of each sensing responder to satisfy the application demands.
-In the SBP case, the application resides in the SBP initiator.
-It makes sense that the SBP initiator also can suggest different roles of sensing responders to satisfy the application.
-So, a consensus has been reached during ad-hoc calls: for the sounding between the AP and the sensing responder (non-AP STA), the SBP initiator can suggest different roles for sensing responders if the SBP initiator provides the MAC addresses of sensing responders in the SBP request.
+The physical characteristics of the channel in the uplink and downlink are different, and the hardware designs of the AP and the non-AP STA also capture different CSIs.
+In a normal TB case, the AP, can suggest the role of each sensing responder individually to satisfy the application demands.
+In the SBP case, the SBP initiator can have the knowledge (e.g., MAC addresses, capabilities) of sensing responders it prefers to satisfy the application, using some of out-of-the-scope approach.
+It also makes sense that the SBP initiator can suggest different roles of sensing responders to satisfy the application.

+Instead of having multiple independent SBP sessions, where SBP initiator might need to reserve resources and maintain separate state machines, having this feature requires one SBP request/response and one measurement session request/response to do the setup.

+So, during ad-hoc discussions, some of TGbf members think it might be useful for the SBP initiator to suggest transmitter/receiver roles for sensing responders if the SBP initiator provides the MAC addresses of sensing responders in the SBP request.
+(This means that the SBP initiator has prior knowledge that the sensing responders should be able to fulfill the suggested roles.)

-Converged resolutions:
+Suggested resolutions:

-SBP initiator can indicate the direction of sounding between the AP and the sensing responder(s), i.e., for SR2SI sounding and NDPA sounding.
+SBP initiator can indicate the transmitter/receiver roles for sensing responders in the provided responder list for the sounding between the AP and the sensing responder(s), i.e., for SR2SI sounding and NDPA sounding.

 The Sensing Transmitter field and the Sensing Receiver field in the Sensing Measurement Parameter element in the SBP request are reserved.